Inference on model parameters with many L-moments: Asymptotic efficiency

 \begin{remark}[Related estimators] Similarly to \eqref{eq_alternative}, we can show that estimators based on minimising the objective functions:

 are also L-moment-based estimators which use infinitely many L-moments.
-A similar argument as the one in this section then shows that our method of L-moments estimator under optimal weights will be at least as efficient as estimators based on minimising \eqref{eq_alternative_est}.
-However, given that we are able to control the number of L-moments used in estimation in finite samples, it is expected that our method will lead to nonasymptotic performance gains.
-This is indeed verified in the simulations in the next section. \end{remark}
+A similar argument as the one in this section then shows that our generalised method of L-moments estimator under optimal weights will be at least as efficient as estimators based on minimising \eqref{eq_alternative_est}.
+However, given that we are able to control the number of L-moments used in estimation in finite samples, it is expected that our method will lead to nonasymptotic performance gains. \end{remark}